ichzann/German-Traffic-Sign-Recognition-CNN/README.md

 # AI Implication
 - creating a road map about how to learn and which steps to follow during the project.
 - Since it's my very first project with a Neural Network, I heavily relied on AI during the whole process.
 I asked the AI to create a tutorial with similar step-by-step instructions, which I followed.
-Except for step-by-step instructions, I also got help from AI to understand some of the arguments or syntax (especially with the data splitting step).
+Except for step-by-step instructions, I also got help from AI to understand some of the arguments or syntax where the documentations were not easy to understand (especially with the data splitting step).
 # Sources
 - [Data Set - Kaggle - German-Traffic-Sign-Recognition ](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign)